slerman12/BrokenWisdoms-V2-in-progress/4-Opposing-Views.md

 <img width="300" alt="Screenshot 2024-03-12 at 8 10 34 PM" src="https://github.com/slerman12/Detective-Sam/assets/9126603/d5414cba-2012-42f9-b516-f06dd8760cad">
 </p>

 It's great<!--I'm impressed--> he was able to write at all.
 He had depression, was in the hospital for depression, was being treated for depression, was medicated for depression, and was **electroshocked weekly**, for depression.
 He was electroshocked once per week during my stay there.
+Hooking him up to a car battery and pharmaceuticals were about as therapeutic, ingenious, and creative as their average treatments get.

 Meanwhile, I was being brain damaged by benzos, but who could've known that?
 (I did, because I made the case articulately, sufficiently so, to all of my psychiatrists.
 As I predicted, longer-term benzo use is dangerous, causes extreme physical dependence, and can result in unthinkable suffering).